sudo-njr/vivae/docs/api.md

 ### `.easyHeaders`

+Unlike other settings, this one doesn't handle how Vivae behaves directly.
+It handles how [`serve()`](#static-serving---serve) and other plugins handle file extensions.

 ## Route Handler - `[server]`.use()

 The route handler defines how your HTTP server handles each path and it's assosiated method.
 It's structured like so: